What is the Colorado Health Access Survey?

 How do you use the survey data?

-Data from the CHAS are used to identify trends, shortcomings, and successes in Colorado’s health care system.
+Data from the CHAS are used to identify trends, shortcomings, and successes in Colorado’s health systems.
 Policymakers, public health agencies, researchers, foundations, news media, and nonprofits, including the Colorado Health Institute, use CHAS data to inform their work.
 To see how this data has been publicly shared in the past, visit: https://www.coloradohealthinstitute.org/research/CHAS.

 Who sponsors the Colorado Health Access Survey?